whosaysni/template2pdf/README.txt

 Note:

- * you may use of full-power of  Django template: inheritance, filters, tags.
+* As normal Django templates, inheritance, filters, tags are available.
 * Unfortunately tRML does not support cross references.

-=== Render it in a view ===
+## Rendering in a view ##

 {{{
 # coding: utf-8